Emerald Tour of Slovenia’s Gems

 Overnight in Divaca.

-You can take a slight diversion into the Italian town of Trieste - once an important port with its worldly flair and wonderful atmosphere - by taking a city transport boat that connects it with the outskirts at Muggia.
-Trieste was once part of Slovenia whilst under the rule of the Austrian monarchy.
-We recommend visiting the castle, cathedral, and the Piazza Unita central square, before relaxing with a cappuccino in one of the many old-fashioned cafes.
-As you cycle along the coast to Muggia, there's time to enjoy a gelato in the old town or to relax on one of its many beaches.
+You can take a slight diversion into the Italian-style town of Trieste - once an important port with its worldly flair and wonderful atmosphere.
+Take a city transport boat that connects Trieste with the outskirts at Muggia where your hotel awaits.
+Visit the castle, cathedral, and Piazza Unita central square in Trieste, which was once part of Slovenia whilst under the rule of the Austrian monarchy.
+Relax with a cappuccino in the many old-fashioned cafes that grace this atmospheric town.

 Overnight in Muggia.